 I spend more money and have more food waste when I shop for groceries on a weekly basis.
 A few months ago I started grocery shopping daily or almost daily.
-I’ve tried different grocery shopping and cooking strategies including bulk freezer cooking, Blue Apron, weekly shopping, and none of it fit my food personality.
-Standard advise is to shop less frequently and generally that’s great advice but maybe not the best advice for grocery shopping when you are household of one or two people.
+I’ve tried different shopping and cooking strategies including bulk freezer cooking, Blue Apron, weekly shopping, and none of it fit my food personality.
+Standard advice is to shop less frequently and generally that’s great, but maybe not the best advice for grocery shopping when you are household of one or two people.

 By shopping daily I’m not only saving money and reducing food waste, I’m also cooking with the freshest ingredients possible.

 I shop weekly for basics like condiments, crackers, you know, the non-perishable stuff.
-But when it comes to dinner, I decide what I want the same day and stop on the way home for a ten-minute grocery shopping detour and faster if I use a free service like Clicklist offered at my local Ralph’s.
+For dinners, I shop the same day, stopping on the way home for a ten-minute grocery detour.
+It’s even faster if I use a free service like Clicklist offered at my local Ralph’s.

 The exception is on Fridays I usually buy enough for a couple of dinners and weekend breakfasts just in case I decide to hole up in the house for the weekend.

-• Check your fridge and pantry first to avoid buying food you already have on hand.
+• Shop your fridge and pantry first to avoid buying food you already have on hand.

 • Only buy what you need for the meal.

 • Avoid marketing gimmicks that encourage you to buy more than needed.
-If you purchase ten perishable items and five spoil in the fridge, that’s money wasted and more packaging trash for the landfill.
+Purchase ten perishable items and five spoil in the fridge, that’s money wasted and more packaging trash for the landfill.

 • Buy fresh ingredients in smaller quantities; you will create less waste Shop for individual pieces of fruit and vegetables over pre-cut and buy only the amount you need for the one meal.